California in the American Civil War: Regiments of the California volunteers in federal service

 The California Volunteer units recruited 15,725 volunteers for Federal service.
 Nearly all served inside California and in the Department of the Pacific and the Department of New Mexico.
 These units included two full regiments and one battalion of Native Cavalry, eight full regiments and two battalions of infantry, one of Veterans and another called Mountaineers that specialized in fighting in the mountainous Redwood forests and Bald Hills of Northwestern California.
 California's Volunteers conducted many operations against the native peoples within the states of California and Oregon, and in the western territories within the Departments of the Pacific and New Mexico, to secure these lands for the Union.
 Some of most significant of these were the Snake War, Bald Hills War, Owens Valley Indian War, Chiricahua Wars and Carson's Campaign against the Navajo.
+There was an idea to raised a regiment made up of Chinese men, and it was promoted by a prominent Chinese merchant but it was denied by officials.